907Resident/pitch-sequence/ML-post.md

 This post is a part of a two-part series in which the MLB Pitch dataset is explored and used to learn ML classification techniques.
 This is the second part, which portrays the actial ML modeling that was conducted.
 See [pitch-sequence repo](https://github.com/907Resident/pitch-sequence) for more details.

+*You can find the notebook that I used for this portion of the project [here](https://colab.research.google.com/drive/1zNaFo9sh0ohDvzC7z3WUWm58qwuPW_bZ).*

 ## Preface
 As an awardee of the [Kaggle BIPOC Program](https://www.kaggle.com/bipoc-grant-application), I had the opportunity to select a project that interested me and work on it directly with an established Machine Learning Engineer.
 Overall, I enjoyed my experience and would recommend others who satisfy the criteria for the program to apply in the future.
 I will say that it is tough to get all of what you want completed when you are also trying to finish a dissertation and start a new job.
 But I believe the following is a good synposis of how one can put ML to work through this program.